 On the other hand, a corporation earning $100 million in profits and having 10,000 stockholders is clearly separate from its owners, and it should be taxed at the same marginal rate as an individual earning that amount of money.
 If you want “personhood,” then be taxed as a “person.”

 How about the issue of dividend versus capital gains income?
 Using the principle of “income is income,” then the distinction of capital gains income as tax-favored is clearly an invented privilege by the politically-connected elite.
-Capital gains already have the “time value of money” in its favor, as well as “step-up in basis” upon death, and it needs no additional ones.
+Capital gains already have the “time value of money” in their favor, as well as “step-up in basis” upon death, and it needs no additional ones.
 The distinction needs to go away, with capital gains taxed and assessed whenever the gains are “realized,” at the same rate as regular income.
 And if you are rich enough to be faced with a huge liability from a capital gains windfall, you are likely rich enough to figure out how to stretch out the receipt of the cash.

 Taxpayer-paid failure insurance